 Airbnb’s welcome message makes it easy for new customers to understand how the vacation rental company’s service works while providing imagery of enticing destinations and travel inspiration.

-The welcome email outlines what a customer can expect when booking a stay with Airbnb, including host verification, secure payments and cancellation policies.
+This great welcome message outlines what a customer can expect when booking a stay with Airbnb, including host verification, secure payments and cancellation policies.
 It also provides links where customers can learn more about the company and visit the Help Center.

-Takeaway for energy utilities: In your Welcome Series, incorporate Airbnb’s educational approach by providing your customers with clear and easy-to-understand information about your energy utility’s programs and services.
+Takeaway for energy utilities: Incorporate Airbnb’s educational approach into your welcome email design by providing customers with clear and easy-to-understand information about your energy utility’s programs and services.

 Apple sends out a welcome message to new Apple TV+ subscribers.
-This eye-catching email provides a brief overview of the streaming service and shares popular movies and series to encourage subscribers to start streaming.
+This welcome email sample for new customers provides a brief overview of the streaming service and shares popular movies and series to encourage subscribers to start streaming.
 The email also promotes the Apple TV app, which makes it easy for subscribers to watch their favorite shows from any mobile device.
-The simple email design features concise messaging, which resonates with today’s on-the-go consumers.
+The simple welcome email design features concise messaging, which resonates with today’s on-the-go consumers.

-Takeaway for energy utilities: Energy utilities benefit from a Welcome Series with a clean design and straightforward messaging.
+Takeaway for energy utilities: Energy utilities benefit from a clean welcome email design and straightforward messaging.
 Copy should be short and sweet while providing customers with a relevant overview of your energy utility.
 Instead of including too much copy in one email, provide a short description and link to your website for more information.

 We see success with an average of four emails per Welcome Series campaign.
 This approach allows your energy utility to deliver information in smaller, targeted pieces over time, rather than one overly long email.
 Like Apple, your energy utility also has the ability to share recommendations, such as popular products from your energy utility’s marketplace.

-The beauty retailer Lush shares product recommendations in its welcome message, encouraging customers to shop online.
+In this welcome email sample for new customers, the beauty retailer Lush shares product recommendations, encouraging customers to shop online.
 The welcome message also explains how customers can interact with the brand through product tips and behind-the-scenes videos on social media.
-Lush also utilizes vibrant, colorful images that showcase the brand’s fun personality.
+The welcome email design utilizes vibrant, colorful images that showcase the brand’s fun personality.

 Takeaway for energy utilities: Energy utilities might not have as bold of an image as a beauty retailer like Lush, but that doesn’t mean you should shy away from showing off your brand personality.
-Consider sharing what makes your energy utility a cornerstone of the community, such as philanthropic efforts, employee volunteerism and other involvement.
+For a great welcome message, consider sharing what makes your energy utility a cornerstone of the community, such as philanthropic efforts, employee volunteerism and other involvement.

-To capture attention, take advantage of eye-catching imagery, such as photography of people that reflect your service area’s demographics.
+To capture attention in your welcome email design, take advantage of eye-catching imagery, such as photography of people that reflect your service area’s demographics.
 Your energy utility could also incorporate actual photos of your lineworkers restoring power or employees volunteering in the community.

 Takeaway for energy utilities: Energy utilities can increase engagement in their Welcome Series by personalizing the content to residential or business customers.
-You can further customize your messages with segmented content for new customers and existing customers who recently moved within your service area.
+You can further customize your welcome email design with segmented content for new customers and existing customers who recently moved within your service area.

-Welcome messages give your customers a glimpse into your energy utility — what programs and services they need to know, as well as what makes your company an integral part of the community.
+A great welcome message gives your customers a glimpse into your energy utility — what programs and services they need to know about, as well as what makes your company an integral part of the community.
 As you can see in the above examples, the sky is the limit when it comes to saying “hello” to new and moving customers.
-What matters is finding a way to connect through creativity, personalization, concise messaging and clean design.
+What matters is finding a way to connect through creativity, personalization, concise messaging and clean welcome email design.